 Garbage data results in flawed or corrupted results, so your artificial intelligence strategy should focus on gathering quality data and verifying accuracy in a streamlined way.

-One example that has caught media attention is the story of two New York attorneys who used ChatGPT in the preparation of a legal brief for a personal injury case.
+However, many organizations still struggle to build proper oversight into their artificial intelligence strategy .
+That reality is reflected in a Zendesk report which shows a 250% year over year surge of shadow AI usage (i.e. unapproved AI usage).
+People are so eager to use AI tools that they don’t always consider whether it’s going to be safe or accurate for their use case.
+One major example that caught media attention is the story of two New York attorneys who used ChatGPT in the preparation of a legal brief for a personal injury case.
 The presiding judge found six case citations in the brief were completely fabricated and chose to sanction the law firm for bad faith actions and “acts of conscious avoidance and false and misleading statements to the court.”

-The problem is the version of ChatGPT available to the public (GPT-3.5) isn’t designed for eDiscovery or legal support.
+The problem is that ChatGPT isn’t designed for eDiscovery or legal support.
 It’s a language model that’s meant to provide responses to questions (which sometimes has resulted in the algorithm concocting facts out of whole cloth).
 Tools like Casetext or CoCounsel (which was specifically trained for the law) would have been better alternatives, pulling from litigation data and case law precedent.

-In all cases, organizations need to prepare their employees to use the right tool for the right job (basically, not using a crescent wrench when a jigsaw is required).
+In all cases, organizations need to prepare their employees to use the right tool for the right job (you wouldn’t use a crescent wrench when an Allen wrench is required).
 Effective artificial intelligence strategy accounts for the technicalities of a task and supplies the appropriate platform from the ever-expanding AI tool kit to people when they’re needed.

 - Which processes are ripe for AI to transform?
 Do your employees have a sense of the current capabilities of artificial intelligence and machine learning?
 If your culture cultivates AI preparedness (much like the data-centric drive over the last decade), your people might spot opportunities before executives do.
-If you keep the lines of communication open, your organization can more easily fast track your unexplored potential.
+If you keep open the lines of communication, your organization can more easily fast track your unexplored potential.

 - How much information do you need to provide AI/ML tools?
 Artificial intelligence can provide responses with vague queries, but you’ll get the best results when your people are specific in their phrasing.
 Generative AI is a great example.
 Clarifying the purpose of a request, giving clear instructions, offering contextual information, and even asking open-ended questions can elevate the level of value from AI responses.